Click here for the Baja Experts!

 Brad;

-I say go and have a great time!
+I say go and have a great time, and don't invite your friend!
 I have heard that same type of comment more than once, and it is usually made by some hard-core fishing nut who first went to Cabo San Lucas when it was a sleepy fishing village with only 3 hotels.
 True, Cabo was a remote and wonderful destination back then, but it is still a fantastic destination today.
-By most resort standards Cabo is still pretty small.
 You can still walk the main part of town on foot, and most of the qualities that made Cabo a great place in the 60's and 70's are still there today.
 There has also been significant development along the Los Cabos Corredor, which is the 20 mile strip of beach between San Jose del Cabo and Cabo San Lucas.
 But that stretch has been developed in a very controlled manner, and is a good example of planned growth in a resort area.
 If you want to experience Cabo the way it used to be, just head up the East Cape dirt road.
 Pristine Baja still awaits you! -

 Carlos Fiesta